Latest Render (RENDER) News Update

 Render's development continues with these milestones:

-1. Compute Subnet U.S. Trial Expansion (Ongoing) – Scaling decentralized AI workloads by onboarding more node operators and users.
+1. Compute Subnet Expansion (Mid-2026) – Scaling decentralized GPU capacity for AI workloads and broader market rollout.

 Deep Dive

-Overview: RNP-021 is a draft governance proposal introduced in October 2025 to expand the network's hardware support to enterprise-grade GPUs, such as NVIDIA H100/H200 and AMD MI300 series (Render Network Foundation).
-This would enable the subnet to handle more demanding workloads like large-scale AI model training.
-The proposal was revised based on community feedback and was expected to move to a vote in November 2025; its current status is pending.
+Overview: This initiative is driven by RNP-021, a governance proposal to support enterprise-grade GPUs like NVIDIA H100/H200/A100 and AMD MI300 series on the network.
+If implemented, it would allow the subnet to handle more demanding workloads, including large-scale AI model training and high-memory video generation.
+The proposal was revised following community feedback in October 2025 and was expected to move to a vote.

 Conclusion